Document

 When you purchase a capital asset, the benefit of such an asset is usually expected to last more than a year, such assets are ‘capitalized’ and not charged to expenses when they are bought.
 Every year a small portion of its cost is expensed and is allowed to be reduced from your income.
 This expense which is charged every year is called depreciation.

-Persons responsible for making payments have to deduct tax before making payment.
+Persons responsible for making payments have to deduct a certain percentage as tax before making payment.
 The tax department wants payers to deduct tax beforehand and deposit it instead of waiting for you (the recipient) to make the tax payment yourself.
 The recipient of income receives the net amount (after deduction of tax at source).
 The recipient adds the gross amount to his income.
-TDS is adjusted against final tax due, since it is tax already deposited on the recipient’s behalf.
-TDS ensures steady flow of taxes for the government.
+TDS is adjusted against final tax due, since it is tax already deposited on the recipient’s behalf, you can claim the TDS deducted from your income.
+TDS ensures steady flow of taxes for the government as well as acts as check on non-filers as they need to file the return to claim the tax deducted.

 Advance Tax

-Advance tax means income tax should be paid in advance instead of lump sum payment at year end.
+Government requires you to estimate your yearly income in advance and pay tax on estimation basis in quarterly installments.
+It is called Advance tax.
+It should be paid in advance instead of lump sum payment at year end.
 It is also known as ‘pay as you earn’ tax.
 These payments have to be made in installments as per due dates provided by the income tax department.

 Form 26AS